MakerSCAD/makerscad-docs/README.md

-CC-BY-NC-SA
+MakerSCAD documentation github

-ScratchyCAD documentation github
+MakerSCAD documentation is Licenced under a CC-BY-NC-SA

--to learn more about scratchycad visit www.scratchycad.com
+-to learn more about MakerSCAD visit www.makerscad.com